BrandonSosa3/BrieflyGlobal/README.md

 BrieflyGlobal aggregates and analyzes global data from multiple sources and presents it through an intuitive, interactive interface.
 It combines modern frontend and backend technologies with AI-powered analysis to deliver insights into world affairs.

+Important Note for Users:
+When using the Vercel live demo, please allow up to 3-7 minutes on the first load.
+The backend is hosted on Render’s free tier and spins down when idle.
+Because the backend includes heavy machine learning dependencies, it takes extra time to restart.
+Once running, subsequent interactions are fast and responsive.

 Live Links:

 Frontend and Backend (full project): https://briefly-global.vercel.app